-Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex 1963 Trustee since March 2013 130
+Year of Birth Positions Held with Trust and Length of Time Served 1 Number of Portfolios Overseen in the Nationwide Fund Complex 1963 Trustee since March 2013 130

 Retired.
 Ms. Kosel was a consultant to the Evergreen Funds Board of Trustees from October 2005 to December 2007.
-She was Senior Vice President, Treasurer, and Head of Fund Administration of the Evergreen Funds from April 1997 to October 2005.
+She was Senior Vice President, Treasurer, and Head of Fund Administration of the Evergreen Funds from April 1997 to October 2005